Kingdom of Ireland: Tudor Ireland

-Following the failed revolt of Silken Thomas in 1534–35, Grey, the lord deputy, had some military successes against several clans in the late 1530s, and took their submissions.
+Following the failed revolt of Silken Thomas in 1534–1535, Grey, the lord deputy, had some military successes against several clans in the late 1530s, and took their submissions.
 By 1540 most of Ireland seemed at peace and under the control of the king's Dublin administration; a situation that was not to last for long.

-Henry VIII was proclaimed King of Ireland by the Crown of Ireland Act 1542, an Act of the Irish Parliament.
+In 1542, the Kingdom of Ireland was established by the Parliament of Ireland through the Crown of Ireland Act.
+This act declared King Henry VIII of England as the King of Ireland, thus creating a separate political entity known as the Kingdom of Ireland.
+The act marked a significant shift in Ireland's political landscape, as it sought to consolidate English control over the island and bring it under closer royal governance.
+The Kingdom of Ireland existed alongside the Lordship of Ireland, which was held by the English monarchs prior to the establishment of the kingdom.
 The new kingdom was not recognised by the Catholic monarchies in Europe.
 After the death of Edward VI, Henry's son, the papal bull of 1555 recognised the Roman Catholic Mary I as Queen of Ireland.
 The link of "personal union" of the Crown of Ireland to the Crown of England became enshrined in Catholic canon law.
 In this fashion, the Kingdom of Ireland was ruled by the reigning monarch of England.
 This placed the new Kingdom of Ireland in personal union with the Kingdom of England.

 In line with its expanded role and self-image, the administration established the King's Inns for barristers in 1541, and the Ulster King of Arms to regulate heraldry in 1552.
 Proposals to establish a university in Dublin were delayed until 1592.

-In 1593 war broke out, as Hugh O'Neill, earl of Tyrone, led a confederation of Irish lords and Spain against the crown, in what later became known as the Nine Years' War.
+In 1593 war broke out, as Hugh O'Neill, Earl of Tyrone, led a confederation of Irish lords and Spain against the crown, in what later became known as the Nine Years' War.
 A series of stunning Irish victories brought English power in Ireland to the point of collapse by the beginning of 1600, but a renewed campaign under Charles Blount, Lord Mountjoy forced Tyrone to submit in 1603, completing the Tudor conquest of Ireland.